Skip to content

 Policy Limits

 Limits are provided on a per-claim and an aggregate basis, representing the amount the policy will pay per claim and in total for the term of the policy.
-With an E&O policy that offers $500,000/$500,000 policy limits, that means each claim will be covered up to a total cost of $500,000 (the first number), and the total or aggregate amount of all claims during the policy period will be covered up to a total cost of $500,000 (the second number).
+With a real estate E&O policy that offers $500,000/$500,000 policy limits, that means each claim will be covered up to a total cost of $500,000 (the first number), and the total or aggregate amount of all claims during the policy period will be covered up to a total cost of $500,000 (the second number).

 Back To Top